KaranAgarwalla/Spanning-Tree-Protocol/README.md

 __________
 ### File Structure:
 __________
-Here I specify the details of the individual files in the repository.
+Here I specify the details of the individual files in the repository
 #### bridge.h:
-Declares struct `message`(configuration messages for spanning tree protocol), `learning_message`(a sample data transfer message) and `bridge`.
+Declares struct `message`(configuration messages for spanning tree protocol), `learning_message`(a sample data transfer message) and `bridge`
 #### bridge.cpp:
 Specifies the member functions for bridge struct and some additional member functions
 #### bridgesim.h: